Pathways Programs: Internship Program

 The Internship Program is for current students.
 It replaced the Student Career Experience Program (SCEP) and Student Temporary Employment Program (STEP).
 The new Internship Program provides students in high schools, colleges, trade schools and other qualifying educational institutions with paid opportunities to work in agencies and explore Federal careers while completing their education.

-Also, there is a new cybersecurity training resource Security, Training, Education and Professionalism Portal (STEPP) offered.

 SCEP was a subsection of its umbrella program the Student Educational Employment Program which was established on December 16, 1994.

 According to the Office of Personnel Management the program offers an extensive and rare opportunity for both the Government Agency and the student.
 "The Student Educational Employment Program benefits both agencies and students.
 Agencies can discover first-hand the abilities of a potential employee.
 In the case of SCEP, agencies can bring well educated graduates into their workforce while at the same time give their managers the ability to evaluate the student's performance in real work situations.
 Students, on the other hand, can avail themselves of such flexibilities as year round employment and flexible work schedules and assignments.
 Students in the SCEP gain exposure to public service while enhancing their educational goals and shaping their career choices."

 Many federal agencies, such as the IRS, have been able to hire employees to do higher-graded work at lower pay levels.